influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/administration/config.md

 Set to `true` to enable logging for the write payload.
 If set to `true`, this will duplicate every write statement in the logs and is thus not recommended for general use.

-### pprof-enabled = false

-Set to `true` to enable [pprof](http://blog.golang.org/profiling-go-programs) on InfluxDB so that it gathers detailed performance information.

 ### https-enabled = false

 Set to `true` to enable HTTPS.